 In the case of faulty plumbing, you will need to identify where the problem is.
 If you can fix it yourself, do, but you may need to call in the help of a professional.

 How to Treat Water Ingress

 How water ingress is treated will depend on the cause.
 If the issue is a DPC failure and high external ground and wet rot or dry rot is encountered, we can help.
-Simply get in touch with us and we will carry out a free site survey to diagnose the problem and advise you accordingly.
+Simply get in touch with us and we will carry out a site survey to diagnose the problem and advise you accordingly.